kebabmane/RoboND-Kinematics-Project/writeup_template.md

 #### 3. Decouple Inverse Kinematics problem into Inverse Position Kinematics and inverse Orientation Kinematics; doing so derive the equations to calculate all individual joint angles.

+Step 1 - Determine the DH Parameter table, see below

+![DH Param Table][image1]

+Step 2 - Determine the location of the WC relative to the base frame

+![inverse-kinematics][image3]

+The above image is from the Udacity Slack Channel

 ### Project Implementation